mansheelagarwal/HybridBrainTumor_Classification/README.md

 - Meningioma
 - No Tumor

 Then I started working on the No Tumor dataset to see whether certain rare tumor cases were erringly classified as having no tumor.
-I used a Generative Adversarial Network (GAN) model to augment more images to mitigate bias as much as possible and then checked those images for certain characteristics that might signal the presence of a rare case of tumor.
+I used a Generative Adversarial Network (GAN) model to augment more images to mitigate bias as much as possible and then checked those images for certain characteristics that might signal the presence of a rare case of the tumor.
 In the end, a binary classification model (here CNN) was trained with the help of a labeled dataset ( No Tumor / Rare Case ) and then tested on an unseen chunk of the same dataset.

+## Note
+The GAN model has not been trained for more than one epoch (as of now) due to a lack of certain resources.
+The code will be updated as soon as I run it on a better GPU.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]